Patiala Punjab, India Travel Guide

 A logical and highly regarded extension.
 Amritsar is home to the magnificent Golden Temple (Harmandir Sahib), the spiritual and cultural hub for Sikhs.
 Other sites include Jallianwala Bagh and the Wagah Border ceremony.

 For a contrast to the plains, consider visiting hill stations in Himachal Pradesh like Shimla or Kasauli.
-These cooler weathers, scenic mountain views, and colonial-era architecture characterize these locations.
+These cooler weathers, scenic mountain views, and from the colonial era-era architecture characterize these locations.

-From Patiala, moving further north or south has logical extensions for your journey.
+From Patiala, moving more to the north or southern has logical extensions for your journey.

 Connections to these extended destinations are generally well-established.